An Evening with WindSync

 “…Staunchly dedicated to pushing the boundaries of wind quintet performance with youthful, pop-rock sensibility.”

 ~Winnipeg Free Press

-Join us at 6 PM for a performance by the Jackson Hole Youth Orchestra; Vince Gutwein, Music Director & Conductor
+Join us at 6:15 PM for a pre-concert performance by MusicLand’s Jackson Hole Youth Orchestra; Vince Gutwein, Music Director & Conductor

 GTMF has put measures in place in an effort to prevent the spread of COVID-19.
 All concert attendees will need to show proof of vaccination or proof of a negative COVID-19 test taken within 72 hours of the event.
 Audience members must wear masks at all times, regardless of vaccination status, except when actively eating or drinking.
 Masks will be available if you forget yours.
 Please read our safety protocols for more details.
 We thank you in advance for your understanding as we continue to ensure the health and safety of our musicians, staff and patrons.